 Hiking Areas + Trails

-Hike through Kamloops' desert-like valley setting surrounded by wide-open grasslands, fragrant sagebrush, ponderosa pine forests, deep gorges, sandstone canyons, and chiselled hoodoos.
-From meandering strolls through grasslands to hiking rugged, steep valleys, there are trails for every level of adventurer.
+Hike through Kamloops' desert-like valley setting surrounded by snow-covered grasslands, crisp fresh air, ponderosa pine forests, deep gorges, sandstone canyons, and chiselled hoodoos.
+From meandering strolls through grasslands to hiking snow-covered hills, there are trails for every level of adventurer.

 Kenna Cartwright Nature Park

 Kenna Cartwright Nature Park is the largest municipal park in British Columbia, covering almost 800 hectares of terrain.
 The park features over 40kms (25 miles) of trails of varying difficulties that are enjoyed by hikers, mountain bikers, walkers, families, and dogs.
 The park offers many breathtaking views of the Thompson Valley and Kamloops as well as several benches and picnic tables where you can catch your breath.
 Kenna Cartwright Park is delightful any time of the year, for any skill of hiker, and is off-leash dog-friendly.

 Peterson Creek Nature Park

 Peterson Creek Nature Park is situated in the heart of the city along a natural creek corridor.
 The park encompasses almost 100 hectares and features over 10km of trails.
 Trails vary in difficulty, largely influenced by elevation change, and offers trails for every skill level.
 Peterson Creek is widely used during the summer months, is off-leash dog-friendly, and features a remarkable view of the downtown core.